What Is the CFTC Commitment of Traders Report?

 The Raw Data Problem: Why Most Traders Cannot Use COT Directly

-The CFTC's raw data is publicly available as a weekly spreadsheet.
-Opening it reveals thousands of rows of contract counts, split across dozens of markets and report types.
+The CFTC's weekly spreadsheet contains over 2,000 rows of raw contract counts across 100+ markets and three report types.
 This is where most retail traders stop.
-The raw numbers are meaningless without historical context.
+The numbers are meaningless without historical context — a net long of 100,000 contracts can be extreme in one market and mid-range in another.

 Absolute vs. Relative Positioning